 Under acceleration they opened up directly and fully from mashing the gas pedal to the floor.
 All six barrels fully opened instantly, making it feel like the car was propelled forward by an unknown force.

-The smaller two barrel is what the engine uses to idle and has a choke mechanism.
+The smaller two barrel has a choke mechanism.
 The gas pedal connects to the throttle linkage on this carburetor.

 - Rated at 350 cfm.